Reliant Regal: In popular culture

-The registration number of DHV 938D wasn't real and was just a show plate made for production.
-This plate indicates a vehicle registered in London in 1966, an impossibility as the van used is of the 1969–1973 models.
+An example of a Supervan III is the iconic yellow van belonging to Del Boy and Rodney Trotter in the long-running BBC sitcom Only Fools and Horses.
+There were several Reliant Supervans used in filming, and many people claim to own genuine screen used vans, but very few have proof.

 In another British TV comedy, Mr. Bean, a running gag involves the titular character played by British comedian Rowan Atkinson frequently coming into conflict with a light blue 1972 Reliant Supervan III, which gets tipped over, crashed into, or bumped out of its parking space.
-Two vans were used.
-The early van used in filming is easy to identify as it is light blue, has 2 chrome wing mounted mirrors and has the earlier chrome rear lights.
-It also has rear windows which have been simply painted over.
-The second van, which seems to have only been used in the "Tee Off" Mr. Bean episode, is painted a much darker blue, has no wing mirrors of any kind, the larger late rear lights and also has rear windows which have been painted over; the inside of the doors have also been painted black.

-A red Supervan appeared in the S4C Welsh language children's programme Fan Goch.
+This was also continued in Mr. Bean: The Animated Series.

 The 2011 Pixar film Cars 2 features a French character named Tomber who is patterned on a Reliant Regal saloon car, with some creative modifications, such as the headlights of a Citroën Ami.
 His name means "to fall" in French, referring to the reputed instability of three-wheel vehicles.

 A Reliant Regal is shown in the closing ceremony of the 2012 London Olympics with it falling apart and Batman and Robin coming out of it, a plot that appeared in an episode of Only Fools and Horses.

-The Only Fools and Horses Reliant Supervan appeared in cartoon form in a short Discovery Channel advert.
-The cartoon man was driving a sports car and after a short drive, it turned into the Supervan with the announcer saying "What a plonker", albeit quietly, as a reference to Del Boy's famous saying.

-In the 2016 Microsoft racing game Forza Horizon 3 which is set in Australia, the 1972 Reliant Supervan III was added to the vehicle roster.
-The car was again featured in Forza Horizon 4, this time set in the United Kingdom.

-In the "They Don't Know" video by Tracey Ullman, love interest Paul McCartney drives a blue Reliant Regal with lettering that spells out "Paul and Tracey" on the windscreen.

-In early 2001, rock star Justin Hawkins rode in a 1968 Reliant Regal 3/30 that drove between Las Vegas and San Francisco.